thepython555/Infinity-Server/README.md

 # infinity-server

-A fork of cloud-server to pretty much remove the limits. (not reccomended for projects that you actually want to be stable XD)
+A fork of cloud-server to pretty much remove the limits.

 # cloud-server